Sue9104/web-manual/interface/guest-released-database.md

 Actions:
 1. Search by keyword or version
-2. View the translation detail
+2. View the entry's translation
 3. submit the suggestion which only works with latest version